fossfreedom/coverart-search-providers/README.md

 1. Choose which providers that you want to search with
 2. When a search provider finds a cover, stop further searches

+Search Providers (in the order searched)

+ - embedded coverart
+ - coverart in the track song folder
+ - local cache search (~/.cache/rhythmbox/covers)
+ - LastFM (use the LastFM plugin to login)
+ - MusicBrainz
+ - Discogs
+ - Cover Art Archive

 Note: